Skip to main content

 Update a Division

-Updates an existing Division's name or address.
+Updates an existing Division's name, address, external ID, or EIN.
 Only id is required.
 Include only the fields you want to change.

 mutation UpdateDivision($input: UpdateDivisionInput!) {